hatchbed/hatchbed_common/README.md

 # param_util

-Utility class for registering and handling updates to ros2 parameters.
+Utility C++ code for registering and handling updates to ROS parameters.

 This is a header only library which provides the ParamHandler class.
 The primary purpose is to reduce boilerplate code related to: